mjbommar/ai-law-finance-book/docs/prose-editing-checklist.md

 ### 3.1 When to Use Boxes

+For semantic meaning and do/don’t rules by color family, see `docs/box-guide.md`.

 **USE boxes for:**
 - Key definitions (definitionbox) - one per major concept
 - Critical warnings or cautions (cautionbox)